56738/EasyArmorStands/README.md

 For example, to allow players to use EasyArmorStands on a creative server, simply give them the `easyarmorstands.creative` permission.

+The full list of permissions is located [in the wiki](https://github.com/56738/EasyArmorStands/wiki/Permissions).

 ## PlotSquared integration

 If [PlotSquared v6/v7](https://www.spigotmc.org/resources/plotsquared-v6.77506/) is installed, players can only edit